Topology-Aware Network Pruning using Multi-stage Graph Embedding and Reinforcement Learning: Related Work

-Recently, researchers tend to leverage reinforcement learning to search for pruning policies automatically.
+Various studies focus on model compression and efficient deployment of DNNs, such as network pruning~\cite{han2015deep,he2018amc,li2020eagleeye,chin2020legr,guo2020dmcp,ye2020goodsubnet,zhuang2020neuron,tang2020scop,ning2020dsa,chen2021oto,lai2021parp,gao_network_2021,liu_learnable_2021,Wang2021cov,chen2020storage}, knowledge distillation~\cite{hinton2015distilling}, and network quantization~\cite{gholami2021survey_quantization}.
+Within the scope of this paper, we mainly focus on structured network pruning~\cite{Anwar2017Structured}, as it is not bound to special AI accelerators~\cite{zhang2018unstructured,Guo2016unstructured}.
+Uniform, shallow, deep empirical structured pruning policies~\cite{he2017handcraft_channel,Li2016handcraft}, the hand-crafted structured pruning methods, such as SPP~\cite{wang2017SPP}, FP~\cite{Li2016handcraft}, and RNP~\cite{Lin2017RNP} fall into the structured pruning category.
+However, such pruning policies often fail to work properly on new models and might lead to sub-optimal performance.
+Recently, AutoML pruning algorithms~\cite{li2020eagleeye,chin2020legr,ye2020goodsubnet,chen2020storage,li2020dhp,chin2020legr,lin2020hrank,li2020group} offered better results with higher versatility, particularly the RL-based methods~\cite{liu2020AutoCompress,he2018amc,yu2020agmc}.
 Liu et al.~\cite{liu2020AutoCompress} proposed an ADMM-based~\cite{Boyd2011ADMM} structured weight pruning method and an innovative additional purification step for further weight reduction.
-He et al.~\cite{he2018amc} proposed the AMC for network pruning and leveraged reinforcement learning to predict each hidden layer's compression policies.
-However, they manually defined DNN's embeddings and ignored the neural network's essential structural information.
-Yu et al.~\cite{yu2020agmc} are the first to model DNNs as graphs and introduced a GNN-based graph encoder-decoder to embed DNNs' hidden layers.
-Nevertheless, their RL agent learns the topology information indirectly and is insensitive to the structural changes of DNNs while being pruned.
+He et al.~\cite{he2018amc} proposed AMC and used RL to predict each hidden layer's compression policy.
+However, they manually defined DNN embeddings, such as the number of input/output channels, parameter size, and FLOPs for the RL environment state vectors, and ignored the neural network's essential structural information.
+Yu et al.~\cite{yu2020agmc} modeled DNNs as graphs and introduced a GNN-based graph encoder-decoder to embed DNNs' hidden layers.
+Nevertheless, they performed layer-wise pruning based on simple layer embeddings, ignoring the global topology changes when pruning.
+Moreover, they construct simplified computational graphs for DNNs and do not take advantage of motifs in DNNs.

 \textbf{Graph Neural Networks (GNN).} GNN and its variants~\cite{kipf2017gcn,Schlichtkrull2018rgcn} can learn the graph embeddings and have been successfully used for link prediction~\cite{Nowell2007linkprediction} and node classification.
 However, these methods are mainly focused on node embedding and are inherently flat, which is inefficient to deal with the hierarchical data.
 In this paper, we aim to learn the global topology information from DNNs.
 Thus, we proposed multi-stage GNN (m-GNN), which takes advantage of the repetitive motifs available in DNNs. m-GNN considers the edge features and has a novel learning-based pooling strategy to learn the global graph embedding.